 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2022.

 What you will study

-This course is defined by its focus on developing you as a forward-looking, creative and business-savvy professional.
+This MSc is defined by its focus on developing you as a forward-looking, creative and business-savvy professional.

 The first half of the course will give you a thorough knowledge of management practice and theory.
-You’ll cover a variety of fascinating areas such as organisational theory, behaviour and practice, strategy, marketing, operations, and accounting and finance.
+You’ll cover a variety of fascinating areas such as organisational theory, behaviour and practice, marketing, and accounting and finance.

 The second half will equip you with practical business knowledge that will appeal to prospective employers.
-You will learn about cutting edge developments and trends in business and management.
+You’ll learn about cutting-edge developments and trends in business and management.
 You’ll take part in projects designed to enable you to demonstrate your academic and professional potential.